OVERVIEW OF THE BSN PROGRAM

 Upon completion of the BSN program, graduates should be able to:

-- Synthesize empirical and theoretical knowledge from nursing and general education including social sciences, natural sciences, mathematics, English, and humanities as a framework for professional clinical practice.
+- Synthesize experiential, empirical, and theoretical knowledge from nursing and general education as a framework for nurse generalist practice.

-- Use the critical thinking process to solve problems and make decisions in the professional nursing roles of care provider, advocate, manager, and leader.
+- Use the critical thinking process to solve problems and make decisions in the professional nursing roles.

-Students who are currently enrolled in the Associate Degree Nursing Program and who plan to continue their education through the BSN-RN track may transition into the Bachelors of Science Nursing (BSN) Program in the second year of their Associate Degree classes.
-Students are eligible to enroll in Nursing 3320, Health Assessment, and in Nursing 3330, Health Deviations, with consent of the instructor.
+Students who are currently enrolled in the Associate Degree Nursing Program and who plan to continue their education through the RN-BSN track may transition into the Bachelors of Science Nursing (BSN) Program in the second year of their Associate Degree classes.
+Students are eligible to enroll in Nursing 3320, Health Assessment, and in Nursing 3340, Nursing Care of the Older Adult, with consent of the instructor.
 Since it is important for students to progress from the normal to the abnormal, it is strongly recommended that Nursing 3320 , Health Assessment, be the first class taken.
 ASN students are still held responsible to meet all of the requirements to graduate with the Associate Degree at the end of their second year of nursing.
 Students must also successfully complete their licensing exam to continue in the Bachelors of Science Nursing Program.

 After graduation from the ASN Program, students who wish to pursue the BS in Nursing must change their major in the Registrar’s Office.
 See a BSN faculty member for current information regarding program requirements.

 EMPLOYMENT OPPORTUNITIES (BSN)